ZikangYuan/liw_oam/README.md

 ### 2. Run on [*KAIST*](https://sites.google.com/view/complex-urban-dataset)

 For point clouds, we utilize the data from both two 3D LiDARs of *KAIST*.
-Users can package the rosbag according to the code XXX.
+Users can package the rosbag according to the tool [kaist2bag](https://github.com/ZikangYuan/kaist2bag).
 The partial test sequences of *KAIST* used by us can also be downloaded from [Google drive](https://drive.google.com/drive/folders/1upQuR9cWoawM6MuPYxSpPQPlRLK7sDWU).

 Please go to the workspace of LIW-OAM and type: